Blingoose/e-commerce-api/README.md

 #### Numeric Filters

 To filter the list of products based on a numeric condition (< | <= | = | >= | >),
-which can be used with the following fields: price, averageRating, numOfReviews, use:
+which can be used with only with the next fields: ##price##, ##averageRating##, ##numOfReviews##, use:

 - `GET /products?numericFilters={field}{operator}{value}`:
   Retrieves a list of products that match a numeric condition (e.g. price > 50000 or averageRating <= 35000).

 #### Field Selection

-To retrieve only the specified fields of the product objects in the response, use the following endpoint:
+To retrieve only the specified fields of the product objects in the response, use the following:

 - `GET /products?fields={field1},{field2},{field3},...`:
   Retrieves only the specified fields of the product objects in the response.

 #### Other Filters

-To filter the list of products based on certain conditions, use the following endpoints:
+To filter the list of products based on certain conditions, use the following:

 - `GET /products?featured={true|false}`:
   Retrieves a list of featured or non-featured products.